-The Mulitpath-IO Policy defines how the host distributes IOs across the available paths to the storage.
-The Round Robin (RR) policy distributes IOs evenly across all Active/Optimized paths.
-A better Mulitpath-IO Policy, Least Queue Depth (LQD), is similar to RR in that IOs are distributed across all available Active/Optimized paths, however it provides some additional benefits.
+The Multipath-IO (MPIO) Policy defines how the host distributes IOs across the available paths to the storage.
+The Round Robin (RR) policy distributes IOs evenly across all Active/Optimized paths and is the best practice for most environments.
+Least Queue Depth (LQD), is similar to RR in that IOs are distributed across all available Active/Optimized paths, however it provides some additional benefits.
 LQD will bias IOs towards paths that are servicing IO quicker (paths with lesser queues).
 In the event that one path becomes intermittently disruptive or is experiencing higher latency, LQD will prevent the utilization of that path reducing the effect of the problem path.
+In some situations, usually involving complex storage topologies using multiple hops between server and storage, LQD can cause some paths to be almost entirely avoided.
+This reduces maximum throughput and in those environments, RR may perform better.
+When attempting to maximize throughput, both RR and LQD should be tested to see which MPIO policy performs best.

-The following are the options for the Multipath-IO policy.
+The following are the options for the MPIO policy.

 |FOO||Fail Over Only.|